rawatshubham09/Machine-Learning-Data-Cleening/titanic data set cleaning/README.md

 # Titanic Data cleaning
+### I had Done some Analysing of this Data set and some observation has made:
+<li>Majority of Women and Children Survived</li>
+<li>Majority of servived male are of Class 1st</li>
+<li>Class 3rd ave age is 24 so no. of young people died in that misshap are young and in there early 20-30's</li>

 ### First I Handled Missing Data and fill Null values in Age group.
 ### For it I take Average Age from each Class and fill it to there respected place
 ### Then I Convert String Varibles like (sex-> male,female) into Intiger